gytterberg/technical-interview-prep/algorithms/3-data-structures/1-priority-queue-heap.md

 A **binary heap** has 2 properties:
 1. uses a *complete* binary tree which means that every level of the tree is full except the bottom level which is filled from left to right
-2. insertions satisfy the *heap-order property* which says that no child's priority is less than its parent's priority
+2. insertions satisfy the *heap-order-property* which says that no child's priority is less than its parent's priority

 note: the description and solution in this file describe a min-heap but obviously this can all be applied to max-heaps as well